ealter/Elm-GUIs/paper/paper.md

 examples of different levels of reactivity, a familiar context for Elm veterans, and a few dirty tricks of its own.

-TodoFRP presents the user with a text field.
-Entered text becomes a DOM element which can be deleted with a "x" button, also a DOM element.
+TodoFRP presents the user with a text field asking, "what needs to be done?".
+Entered todo entries become DOM elements, which can be deleted with a "x" button, also a DOM element.
 The button is implemented using the Graphics.Input function

 ```` customButtons : a -> { events : Signal a,
                        customButton : a -> Element -> Element -> Element -> Element }````